A Financial Education for Kids… Asset or Liability?

 This is not about telling children exactly what to invest in.
 It is about helping them develop the habit of thinking before they spend.

-A Note About Precious Metals and Investment Lessons
+Financial Education for Kids: Precious Metals and Investment Lessons

 The original version of this post included a discussion about silver prices at the time.
 That was part of the real conversation Flynn and I were having back then.